UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

 - do the files have to be decompressed to work on lifeportal? i.e. could Sabry have run fastqc on fastq.gz files?
     - Yes, fastqz.gz could have been used instead as the groomer software accepts that format.
     - so that still means that sample files have to be uploaded one by one, e.g. upload individual fastq.gz files?
     - Files can be uploaded as archives or as individual files.
 It depends on the software used .
 I.e. some software accepts archives (also compressed) some do not.
-At the moment if you upload an archive or compressed file it will not be defalted.
-But you can run a tool to deflate, which is not instlaled at the memoment.
-We can make it availabel if there is a request.
+At the moment if you upload an archive or compressed file it will not be deflated.
+But you can run a tool to deflate, which is not installed at the moment.
+We can make it available if there is a request.

 - Is there lessons on how to run scripts on the Galaxy Lifeportal on SAGA?
 So we can recreate the steps you did today to run the script.
     - <https://training.galaxyproject.org/>
     - <https://lifeportal.saga.sigma2.no/u/sabryr/h/sharednris>

-- is galaxy something we (users) can create for ouselves?
+- is galaxy something we (users) can create for ourselves?
 I mean, can we implement workflows for applications other than what available now?
     - The workflows are not more than chains of operations executed by different tools in the system.
 As long as we have the tools installed, we can run them separately but also combine them and produce a workflow.
 In turn, the framework Galaxy is quite complex to be installed by a single person.
 This is why we installed it for NRIS community.

 - Could you please provide the fully commented version of the final MPI parallel python code? and explain how to manage tabs and indentations correctly in vim? especially useful for users who are used to prepare scripts on notepad+ and then upload them to server.
     - https://github.com/Sabryr/HPC_teaching_scripts/blob/master/pi-mpi.py

 - one thing I missed (or maybe did not hear?): where and how to determine where output files and error files are produced when submitting a script?
 Overall, it would have been nice to have a little overview on HOW to organise yourself on a cluster: where to put scripts, where scripts outputs etc...
-    - Unless you change the jobscript to point to somewhare else, it will be in the same directory as the directory job is submitted from.
+    - Unless you change the job-script to point to somewhere else, it will be in the same directory as the directory job is submitted from.

 - Can you explain the difference between --ntasks and --nodes in #SBASH parameters
     - `--node` refer to a pizza-box I showed, it is a computer.
 Inside that there are two processors with cores.
 On SAGA there 40 cores each on a processor on a normal node.
 You could use the `sinfo` command to find this out. `--ntasks` refer to the cores.